DNA barcoding in diet assessment

-DNA barcoding in diet assessment is the use of DNA barcoding to analyse the diet of organisms. and further detect and describe their trophic interactions.
+DNA barcoding in diet assessment is the use of DNA barcoding to analyse the diet of organisms and further detect and describe their trophic interactions.
 This approach is based on the identification of consumed species by characterization of DNA present in dietary samples, e.g. individual food remains, regurgitates, gut and fecal samples, homogenized body of the host organism, target of the diet study (for example with whole body of insects).

 The DNA sequencing approach to be adopted depends on the diet breadth of the target consumer.
 For organisms feeding on one or only few species, traditional Sanger sequencing techniques can be used.
 For polyphagous species with diet items more difficult to identify, it is conceivable to determine all consumed species using NGS methodology.

 The barcode markers utilized for amplification will differ depending on the diet of the target organism.
 For herbivore diets, the standard DNA barcode loci will differ significantly depending on the plant taxonomic level.
 Therefore, for identifying plant tissue at the taxonomic family or genus level, the markers rbcL and trn-L-intron are used, which differ from the loci ITS2, matK, trnH-psbA (noncoding intergenic spacer) used to identify diet items to genus and species level.
 For animal prey, the most broadly used DNA barcode markers to identify diets are the mitochondrial cytochrome C oxydase (COI) and cytochrome b (cytb).
 When the diet is broad and diverse, DNA metabarcoding is used to identify most of the consumed items.

 Advantages

 A major benefit of using DNA barcoding in diet assessment is the ability to provide high taxonomic resolution of consumed species.
 Indeed, when compared to traditional morphological analysis, DNA barcoding enables a more reliable separation of closely related taxa reducing the observed bias.
 Moreover, DNA barcoding enables to detect soft and highly digested items, not recognisable through morphological identification.
 For example, Arachnids feed on pre-digested bodies of insects or other small animals and their stomach content is too decomposed and morphologically unrecognizable using traditional methods such as microscopy.

 When investigating herbivores diet, DNA metabarcoding enables detection of highly digested plant items with a higher number of taxa identified compared to microhistology and macroscopic analysis.
 For instance, Nichols et al. (2016) highlighted the taxonomic precision of metabarcoding on rumen contents, with on average 90% of DNA-sequences being identified to genus or species level in comparison to 75% of plant fragments recognised with macroscopy.
-Morevoer, another empirically tested advantage of metabarcoding compared to traditional time-consuming methods, involves higher cost efficiency.
+Moreover, another empirically tested advantage of metabarcoding compared to traditional time-consuming methods, involves higher cost efficiency.
 Finally, with its fine resolution, DNA barcoding represents a crucial tool in wildlife management to identify the feeding habits of endangered species and animals that can cause feeding damages to the environment.